-Supreme Court fixes May 25 to entertain PDP’s appeal - Nigeria Today
+Supreme Court Fixes May 25 to Entertain PDP’s Appeal - Nigeria Today

 “There is a judgment at the Court of Appeal that recognised Sheriff as the authentic chairman of the party’’, he said.

-Supporting the argument canvassed by Fagbemi, counsel to Sherriff, Chief Akin Olujimi (SAN), said the court should decide the motion for withdrawal filed by PDP before entertaining any other appeals.
+Supporting the argument canvassed by Fagbemi, counsel to Sheriff, Chief Akin Olujimi (SAN), said the court should decide the motion for withdrawal filed by PDP before entertaining any other appeals.

 On his part, Chief Wole Olanipekun (SAN), counsel to Markafi submitted that the court reserved the right to approach the case from any direction.